Measurement of $\Upsilon$ production in $pp$ collisions at $\sqrt{s}=5 \ \rm{TeV}$: Results

 The differential cross-section times branching fraction as a function of $\pt$ for $\OneS$ mesons for $y$ integrated over $2.0$--$4.5$ are compared with the NRQCD predictions~\cite{Feng:2015wka} in Fig.~\ref{fig:compare to theory}.
-The data points are plotted at the $\pt$ average points in each bin.
+The data points are plotted at the mean $\pt$ of each bin.
 Good agreement is observed between NRQCD predictions and the measurement of this analysis for $\pt > 5 \gevc$.
 Another NRQCD calculation that tends to describe high-\pt data at rapidity $y\sim0$ is found to overestimate the LHCb result~\cite{Han:2014kxa}.
-The difference on the two NRQCD calculations is due to different values of LDMEs used in their analyses.
+The difference between the two NRQCD calculations is due to different values of LDMEs used in their analyses.

 The double-differential cross-sections integrated over the kinematic range of \mbox{$\pt<20 \gevc$} and $2.0<y<4.5$ are